stardog-union/stardog.js/README.md

 All the implementation uses the HTTP protocol, since most of Stardog functionality is available using this protocol.
 For more information, go to the Stardog's [HTTP Programming](http://www.stardog.com/docs/#_network_programming) documentation.

-This is a universal library and as such can be used in both the browser and node.
+This is a universal library and as such can be used in both the browser and Node.

 ## Installation